abin-k/machine-learning-end-to-end-project/README.md

-#Song popularity prediction and recommendation system
+#Song popularity prediction and recommendation system,
 a complete end to end machine learning project deployed using django

 1- Song popularity prediction